jro1311/linux_docs/help/bash_script_templates/battery_bash_script.md

     fi
 }

-# Check for battery
+# Checks for battery
 if check_battery; then
-    echo "Battery detected"
+    echo "Battery detected."
 else
-    echo "No battery detected"
+    echo "No battery detected."
 fi

 # Prints a conclusive message to end the script